petermsiegel/pmsLibrary/src/∆F_Help.md

 ### But wait!
 There's an easier way!

 ```
-⍝  Surely you want the field to be guaranteed to have a space after
+⍝  Here, you surely want the lefthand field to be guaranteed to have a space
-⍝  EACH word without fiddling, so a Space field with at least one
+⍝  after EACH word without fiddling, so a Space field with at least
-⍝  space would be easier:
+⍝  one space would be way more convenient:
    ∆F 'Cat`⋄Elephant`⋄Mouse{ }Felix`⋄Dumbo`⋄Mickey'
 Cat      Felix
 Elephant Dumbo